ikusalic/tmux-connector/README.md

     group-layouts:
          misc:
             tmux:
-                layout: 'tiled'
+                layout: tiled
                 max-panes: 6
          node:
             tmux:
-                layout: 'tiled'
+                layout: tiled
 ~~~

 * * *
-__'regex'__ field is the most important field.
-Some other field reference
+(required) __'regex'__ field is the most important field.
+Some other field
-this one.
-It provides a rule on how to parse host names from ssh config file.
+reference this one.
+It provides a rule on how to parse host names from ssh
+config file.
 The regex should be a valid ruby regex.
-(If you're not familiar with ruby
+(If you're not familiar
-regexes, consider visiting [rubulator] and playing around.)
+with ruby regexes, consider visiting [rubulator] and playing around.)

 All host whose host names fail the regex will be ignored.